mitre/saf/README.md

       --interactive        Collect input tags interactively (not available on all CLI commands)

 EXAMPLES
+  $ saf generate delta -J <profile_json_file.json> -X <xccdf_guidance_file.xml, -o <updated_controls_directory>

-  $ saf generate delta -J ./the_profile_json_file.json -X ./the_xccdf_guidance_file.xml  -o the_output_directory -O ./the_oval_file.xml -T group -r the_update_report_file.md -L debug
+  $ saf generate delta -J <profile_json_file.json> -X <xccdf_guidance_file.xml, -o <updated_controls_directory> -M
+    -c <controls_directory_being_processed_by_delta>

 ```
 [top](#generate-data-reports-and-more)

 #### Delta Supporting Options
-Use this process prior of running `generate delta` if the updated guidance's have new control numbers and/or to format the controls how `generate delta` will.
+Use this process prior of running `generate delta`.
+The process updates the controls with metadata provided by the XCCDF guidance to include the controls name and number.
+Additionally it formates the control the same way the `generate delta` will.
 Running this process minimizes the delta output content and makes for better and easier visualization of the modification provided by the Delta process.

 ```
 USAGE